 - Sprinkle over oatmeal or yogurt - The perfect way to add a little sweetness and flavor to your favorite breakfast or snack!

-Hint: Because of all the fantastic uses for Strawberry Sugar, it also makes a great gift!
-In just a few minutes you can have jars of flavored sugar for gifting to family and friends!
+- Makes a great gift - In just a few minutes you can have jars of flavored sugar for gifting to family and friends!

 Never miss a recipe!
 Sign up as a Live to Sweet VIP and receive a weekly newsletter with recipes and tips--no spam ever!
 Sign up here